Magick and Black Magick; Are They Good, "Evil," or In Between?

 Magick/Black Magick, and Karma

 Some fear that "karma" will come to them if they engage in darker energy magick.
 This is not so, as there is a thing called "universal justice."
 When one has to swoop toward darker means in order to perform a benevolent act or to right an injustice, there is some natural offset toward their act being just.
-And furthermore, to announce a good intent to be done as a so called "sacrifice," offsets injustice in full.
+Furthermore, to announce a good intent to be done as a so called "sacrifice," offsets injustice in full.
 To describe how this works--you have a dark magick work you need to do, and before the fact you announce your intent of doing a good deed you really would rather not do (thus the term sacrifice is quite apropos).
 Ideally it would be something that benefits someone else--for example, you could say you will bake a pie for a local person that is housebound, mow someone's lawn, or you name it really.
 Then go ahead with your spell, and do what you have sworn to do by your pledge afterwards to make things right.

 Sidenote: Karma is not a real thing.
 It is one putting out an energy frequency range, that draws certain random experiences to them from what can manifest within that range.
 Energies are easily adjusted, so there is nothing to fear but fear itself.